CS-SI/pytest-executable/doc/fixtures.rst

 Runner fixture
 --------------

-This fixture is used to run |executable|, it will do the following:
+This fixture is used to run |exe|, it will do the following:

 - get the runner script passed to the |pytest| command line option :option:`--runner`,
 - process it to replace the placeholders `{{nproc}}` and `{{output_path}}` with their actual values,
-- write it to the |run_executable| shell script in the test case output directory.
+- write it to the |runner| in the test case output directory.

 The :py:data:`runner` object provided by the fixture can be executed with the :py:meth:`run` method which will return the exit status of the script